 More information on configuring an SFTP client can be found in this article.

-The TradeTapp import service will aggregate outstanding balances across all projects (‘outstanding_value’ column) for each tax ID (‘tax_id’ column) and display the vendor’s total dollar amount in the vendor profile header and ‘Internal Backlog’ column of the vendor grid.
+The TradeTapp import service will aggregate outstanding balances across all projects (‘outstanding_value’ column) for each tax ID (‘tax_id’ column).
+The total dollar amount is displayed in the vendor profile header under 'Internal Outstanding Balance' and in the ‘Internal Backlog’ column of the Invitations dashboard.
+It also shows the number of projects that contributes to this total and when it was last updated.

 When a vendor approaches their internal total limit, a yellow flag will appear next to its backlog value.
 If a vendor has exceeded its internal total limit, an orange flag will appear next to its backlog value.
 You will also be able to see the date of the most recent import in the vendor profile and vendor grid.